 - Winona State University may, whenever possible, provide opportunities for its students to participate in simulated clinical experiences.
 Simulated clinical experiences are an educational opportunity to obtain practical experience through hands on learning in a safe environment that mimics the clinical setting.
 As such, strict adherence to confidentiality is required of each student participating in simulated clinical experiences.
 Simulated learning experiences may include on-line or in-person activities.
-In person attendance may be required for simulated clinical experiences. - Objective Structured Clinical Evaluations (OSCEs) are simulation-based evaluations that are used prior to, during, and after clinical experiences to evaluate student performance.
-In some instances, passing scores on OSCEs are required before the student may begin a clinical experience.
-An OSCE may be required by the clinical site.
+In person attendance may be required for simulated clinical experiences. - All students are hereby notified that: - All events, procedures, and information used in conjunction with the simulation will be kept strictly confidential.
+This includes, but is not limited to, patient and/or scenario data that was provided prior to the simulation, obtained during the simulation, and discussed during the debriefing of the simulation. - The simulation laboratory is a learning environment, and all students will demonstrate professional behaviors that maintain a supportive environment. - Students will maintain confidentiality of all students' performances in the simulation laboratory.